itsmarsss/thiswebsitedoesnotexist/README.md

 npm run build
 ```

-Just ensure your environment variables (GEMINI_API_KEY and MONGO_URI) are properly set in your deployment platform.
+Just ensure your environment variables (GEMINI_API_KEY and MONGODB_URI) are properly set in your deployment platform.

 ## Cost Estimation